 Depending on how you use capitals and lowercase letters in your logo, you can create drastically different impressions.
 Title case (Like This Right Here) is the default, of course.
 It has a tendency to feel formal.
 But setting your name in all-lowercase letters, for example, can make your logo appear friendlier, a little less formal, understated, or playful.
 Setting it in all-capitals gives it more gravitas—you just have to be careful that it doesn’t look like the logo is shouting at people.

 Can you imagine the Coca-Cola logo in blue or green?
-The idea is bizarre, because the colour red is so integral to the brand.
-Colour is one of the most important elements in creating a recognizable brand identity, so if you have your heart set on a coloured wordmark, do your homework to make sure the specific colour you choose can:
+The idea is bizarre, because the color red is so integral to the brand. color is one of the most important elements in creating a recognizable brand identity, so if you have your heart set on a colored wordmark, do your homework to make sure the specific color you choose can:

-- be extended or integrated into a comprehensive colour scheme beyond just your logo design
+- be extended or integrated into a comprehensive color scheme beyond just your logo design

 - is appropriate to your desired brand image and sub-communicates the right things about your company